Genealogy of the extremal process of the branching random walk: Convergence in law of the extremal process with genealogical informations

 for the topology of the vague convergence. \end{theorem}

-\begin{remark} The genealogical informations encoded in $\mu_n$ only concern the local behaviour in a neighbourhood of the root of the process.
+\begin{remark} The genealogical informations encoded in $\mu_n$ only concern the local behavior in a neighborhood of the root of the process.
 Informally, we say that two individuals do not belong to the same family if the age of their most recent common ancestor if $O(1)$.
-However, thanks to estimates like \eqref{eqn:genealogy}, we know that with high probability, for individuals close to the minimal displacement at time $n$, the age of their most recent common ancestor is either $O(1)$ or $n-O(1)$ with high probability.
-But to obtain informations on the genealogy within the group of the followers, different quantities should be considered. \end{remark}
+However, we know that with high probability, for individuals close to the minimal displacement at time $n$, the age of their most recent common ancestor is either $O(1)$ or $n-O(1)$ with high probability (see e.g. \eqref{eqn:genealogy}).
+But to obtain informations on the genealogy within the group of the followers, different quantities should be considered, such as the branching random walk seen from the local leader, for the topology of local convergence. \end{remark}

 The convergence in Theorem~\ref{thm:main} can be interpreted as follows.
-The extremal process at a large time $n$ consists of multiple distinct families of particles, individuals within a family are close relatives, and the ancestral lineage between two distinct families split early in the process.
-Each family is composed of a leader, that is positioned on an atom of the Poisson point process with exponential intensity, and its followers, that form an independent copy of a point process of law $\calD$.
+We can decompose the extremal process at time $n$, near position $m_n$ into families of individuals whose common ancestor was alive at generation $n-O(1)$.
+In each of these families, there is a leader, a particle whose position is the smallest within the family.
+The point process of the leaders converge toward a Poisson point process with exponential intensity, and the relative positions of their relatives converge toward i.i.d. copies of a point process of law $\calD$.
+The fact that $\nu$ has no atom proves that with high probability, the most recent common ancestor between two individuals of two distinct families was alive at time $O(1)$.

-The genealogical informations in $\mu_\infty$ and the fact that $\nu$ has no atom show that with high probability, there is at most one leader in each group of close relatives, and that all the particles in a group converging toward a decoration belong to the same family.
+This convergences gives some informations on the genealogical relationships for particles close to the smallest position at time $n$.
+For example, in the non-lattice case, if two particles $u$ and $v$ are at position $M_n$ at time $n$, they are close relatives with high probability.
+Note that this result would not hold in the lattice case, as observed by Pain \cite[Footnote 3]{Pai17+}.

-\begin{proof} Theorem \ref{thm:main} is a direct consequence of Madaule's convergence in law for the extremal process of the branching random walk with its genealogy.
+\begin{proof}[Proof of Theorem~\ref{thm:main}] This is a direct consequence of Madaule's convergence in law for the extremal process of the branching random walk with its genealogy.
 For any $v \in \T$, we denote by